 1Under Senate Bill 68, a “nonimmigrant alien” within the meaning 8 U.S.C. § 1101(a)(15) is not entitled to claim the exemption.
 These provisions identify a number of categories of visitors to the United States who have a form of temporary lawful status, but do not intend to establish residency.

 2Within the meaning of paragraph (15) of subsection (a) of Section 1101 of the United States Code.

 3 California General Educational Development (GED), High School Equivalency Test (HiSET), Test Assessing Secondary Completion (TASC), and California High School Proficiency Examination (CHSPE).

 How do I apply?

-- Complete the form entitled California Nonresident Tuition Exemption Request.
+- Complete California Nonresident Tuition Exemption Request.

 Statement of Legal Residence - California Residency Classification